truenas/documentation/content/CORE/UIReference/Services/SMBScreen.md

 ---
 title: "SMB Service Screen"
-description: "Use the Services SMB screen to configured SMB service settings"
+description: "Use the SMB screen to configure Server Message Block (SMB) and related service options on your TrueNAS"
 weight: 110
 tags:
 - coresmb
 ---

-Use the **Services SMB** screen to configured SMB service settings.
+Use the **Services SMB** screen to configure SMB service settings.
 Unless a specific setting is needed or configuring for a specific network environment, it is recommended to use the default settings for the SMB service.

 ![SMBServiceOptions](/images/CORE/12.0/ServicesSMBOptions.png "SMB Service Options")